WHY I START MY OWN SEEDLINGS

 You can get a much earlier start in the garden, and therefore put fresh food on the table sooner.
 The sooner you can begin picking from your garden, the greater your yield for the year.

 If you’ve ever gone to a local nursery to buy plants you know there are usually only a few varieties available for each plant.
 In contrast, when you look in a seed catalog you find hundreds!
 We like to harvest our seeds from our plants or purchase them from a local farm.
 Have a variety of plants in will allow you to experiment with different flavors, shapes, and colors, and to harvest your favorite edibles over a longer period by planting varieties that mature at different times.

 Seedlings you’ve grown yourself can be the best seedlings.
 By following a few simple steps your plants will have well-developed roots, grown in good soil.
 You can also ensure that everything is organic if that’s important to you.
-It is to me.
+It is for me.

-When you raise your own seedlings, you minimize the chance of introducing soil-borne diseases and pest into your garden.
+When you raise your own seedlings, you minimize the chance of introducing soil-borne diseases and pests into your garden.
 Of course, in order for this to be true, you must make sure you are using uncontaminated soil.

 By far, seeds are way cheaper than plants.
 You can buy a pack of seeds for less than $2 and have over 100 seeds in the pack, as opposed to paying about $ 2.00 per plant from the nursery.
 Since I am saving so much money I am able to plant extras in case some don’t make it or to giveaway to family and friends.